lchestnutt/cardiotensor/README.md

 ## Getting Started

-1. **Prepare a Configuration File**:

-   - Use the provided template (`/param_files/parameters_template.conf`) to create a configuration file tailored to your dataset.

-2. **Run the orientation computation**:

-   - Execute the following command in your terminal:
-     ```bash
-     cardio-tensor
-     ```
-   - When prompted, select your `.conf` file to start the analysis.

-3. **View Results**:
-   - The results will be saved in the specified output directory as defined in your configuration file.
+Have a look at our simple [./example/](./examples/README.md) that runs you through all the commands of the package

 ## More Information

-This package builds upon the [structure-tensor](https://github.com/Skielex/structure-tensor) package, extending its capabilities for cardiac imaging.
+This package uses the [structure-tensor](https://github.com/Skielex/structure-tensor) package to calculate the structure tensor, extending its capabilities for cardiac imaging.

 ## License